blackferncreations/germankeycut/README.md

 Non-public interfaces can include:

 * proposals
-* sales material
 * sales conversations
 * qualification
 * client communication
-* documentation
+* technical documentation
 * responsibility structures
 * partner and agency briefings
 * handovers
-* delivery structures
+* delivery
 * implementation decisions
-* internal coordination where it affects the market-facing system
+* internal coordination where it creates market-facing consequences

+Not every engagement requires intervention across every interface.

+An interface becomes relevant when it materially affects how the offer is interpreted, evaluated, recommended, delivered or carried forward.

-The specific interfaces depend on the engagement.
+The specific interfaces can change.

 The structural logic does not.

-A public message cannot compensate for a contradictory non-public experience.

-A technically correct offer cannot be treated as structurally coherent if the interfaces around it introduce persistent ambiguity, friction or inconsistency.

-Structural positioning therefore extends beyond what is publicly visible.
+The distinction between interfaces and the information each requires is defined further in [interface.md](./interface.md).

 ---

-# Consistency
+# Structural Consistency

-This system is consistently implemented across public and non-public interfaces where those interfaces affect the positioning and progression of the offer.
+The system is implemented consistently across relevant public and non-public interfaces.

-It is not a representation of how GermanKeyCut believes positioning should work.

-It is not an illustrative framework placed around otherwise conventional marketing activity.

-It exists as an operational structure.

-The public website is itself an implementation of the system.

-Its reduction is structural rather than decorative.

-Information is not added merely because it can be added.

-Interfaces are configured according to what they need to accomplish within the wider system.

-The same principle applies beyond the website.
+This does not mean that every interface should contain the same information.

-Different interfaces may require different information densities, different forms of evidence and different degrees of explicitness.
+Different interfaces can require different levels of explicitness.

+A public positioning page may be highly reduced.

+A technical document may require exhaustive detail.

+A proposal may require commercial specificity.

+An AI-readable reference may require definitions and category boundaries that would be unnecessary on the public website.

+Consistency therefore does not require identical communication.

+It requires compatible structural meaning.

 The interface changes.